 The Connected Breath

-My patients come in for a plethora of symptoms and diagnoses from the head and neck all the way down to the feet.
+My patients come in with a plethora of symptoms and diagnoses from the head and neck all the way down to the feet.
 Sometimes a laser focus helps.
-However when people arrive at my office after having tried multiple health care practitioners with no resolve, they need someone to look at the bigger picture.
+However, when people arrive at my office after having tried multiple health care practitioners with no resolve, they need someone to look at the bigger picture.
 They feel stuck in the pain cycle and stuck in their body.
-The diaphragm is where we start to remedy the disconnect.
+They need a whole body approach, including the way they breathe.

-We could all use a more connected breath but especially if you are dealing with persistent unresolved pain, chronic tension, neck and back dysfunction, Diastasis Recti, Sciatica, pelvic floor dysfunction, digestive health issues combined with musculoskeletal pain, rib dysfunction, tight hip flexors, TMJ dysfunction, radiating nerve symptoms, and poor posture.
+We all need a more connected breath, but breathing better is especially important if you are dealing with persistent unresolved pain, chronic tension, neck and back pain, Diastasis Recti, Sciatica, pelvic floor dysfunction, incontinence, digestive health issues, rib dysfunction, tight hip flexors, TMJ dysfunction, and poor posture.